Peter123cc/reverse-engineering-dji/mimo/ble/message_types.md

 ### Thoughts

 Is this just a "keep alive"?
-BTW, `427` is also met in other way in the `pairing_required`... does it mean they are connected? (seems unlikely)

 Let's name it `keep_alive_427?`